GiacomoSignorile/stageup-inc-logistics-exam/README.md

 - `TrgTeamMemberDates`: rejects future or missing birth dates for team members
 - `TrgBookingDates`: rejects bookings dated in the past
 - `TrgTeamMustHaveMembers`: prevents empty team member collections
+- `TrgCheckLocationCapacity`: blocks `Promotional` bookings on locations with capacity below threshold

 The following constraints are enforced at table level in [scripts/02_tables.sql](scripts/02_tables.sql):